Have an Awesome Date Night in Hilton Head Island, SC While Your Kids Play at the Art Cafe

 The Art Cafe

-The Art Cafe is the only paint-your-pottery spot in Hilton Head and has been in operation for more than 15 years.
-They are at the top of winding stairs accentuated by bright paintings inside the Rockfish Seafood & Steak restaurant right near Coligny Beach on the Island.
+The Art Cafe, Hilton Head Island’s only paint-your-pottery spot, has been in operation for more than 15 years.
+The cafe is a paint and pottery studio found at the top of winding stairs accentuated by bright paintings inside the Rockfish Seafood & Steak restaurant right near Coligny Beach on the Island.
 And it so happens that both the Art Cafe and Rockfish are owned and operated by the same family.

 Both my kids, ages 6 and 10, love art and painting so I knew they would really enjoy Kids Night Out.
 The Art Cafe is decorated in bright and sunny colors with tables set up for painters to relax and have fun.
 The table for the kids who signed up for Kids Night Out was set with balloons, paint, water, and pottery such as cups and saucers.
 They were ready to go.

-Ginny Whitehead runs the Art Cafe and told me they have their more experienced staff on hand for nights when they have kids to watch while their parents are downstairs.
+Ginny Whitehead runs The Art Cafe and told me they have their more experienced staff on hand for nights when they have kids to watch while their parents are downstairs.
 Indeed, the staff there was amazing.
-They were really sweet and kind and ran the operation like the top-notch stars they are.
-They had everything set up and ready to go plus served dinner and a drink to the kids and finally, topped them off with ice cream at the end.
+The staff were really sweet and kind and ran the operation like the top-notch stars they are.
+They had everything set up and ready to go, served dinner and a drink to the kids, and finally, topped them off with ice cream at the end.
 They asked me what my kids were allowed to eat and drink and thankfully caught my sneaky youngest when she tried to break my rules.

 My kids absolutely loved it.
 They had so much fun painting their pottery plus chatting with the other kids at their table.
-They asked to go back, of course, and had relentless inquiries as to when we could pick up their finished pieces after the Art Cafe had fired and glazed them.
-This is another awesome thing about the Art Cafe – pieces are ready to be picked up in just a couple days after they are painted.
+They asked to go back, of course, and had relentless inquiries as to when we could pick up their finished pieces after The Art Cafe had fired and glazed them.
+This is another incredible thing about The Art Cafe – pieces are ready for pick up in just a couple of days after they go through the kiln.
 They have a rush on pretty much everything because nearly everyone who visits is on vacation.
 They are able to ship pieces back to you as well.

 Rockfish Seafood & Steak

-Formerly called Bomboras, the restaurant now operates as Rockfish at Bomboras and serves up a delicious menu of both seafood and land offerings like Prince Edward Island mussels, bacon-wrapped scallops, shrimp and grits, seafood pasta, ribeye, southern fried chicken, burgers, and desserts.
-They also have a full beer and wine menu and an awesome happy hour menu that has $1 oysters, 60 cent wings, and both seafood and land tacos.
+Formerly called Bomboras, the restaurant now operates as Rockfish at Bomboras and serves up a delicious menu of both seafood and land offerings like Lobster BBQ shrimp, Ahi Tuna Flat Bread, Fried Green Tomatoes, Oyster on the Half Shelf, gourmet hot dogs, steak, soup, seafood dishes, burgers, and desserts.
+They also have a full beer and wine menu and an awesome happy hour menu that regularly has deals.

 Appetizer from Rockfish